Prison Sex: Music video

-Special Effects category.
-The music video later showed on an episode of Beavis and Butt-head.

 The video primarily revolves around a battered white humanoid, robotic-like doll figure trapped in a room full of cabinets that contain other humanoids, such as a caterpillar with the main humanoid's face, a jar with a wasp inside, a robotic character with a little child's face that twists and turns, and a being made out of what looks like meat and feces.
 During various points in the video the main character is confronted by a larger black humanoid who causes the doll to go catatonic.
-While catatonic, the black figure molests the doll with a paintbrush.
+While catatonic, the black figure paints the doll black with a paintbrush, a metaphor for molestation.
 In the beginning of the video, the black figure severs the doll's legs (even though they still move by themselves) and hangs them out of reach of the doll.
 By the end of the video, the doll subjects itself to the abuse by painting itself.
 In the final shot, it is revealed that the doll was in its own cabinet the whole time when the black figure closes the cabinet door.

 Controversy

 With the release of the 1993 single "Prison Sex" and its music video, directed and created by Adam Jones, MuchMusic called the band into question by deeming the video too graphic and offensive, later running an episode of its Too Much 4 Much series to discuss the video.

 MTV stopped airing the "Prison Sex" video after a few viewings due to its symbolism depicting the sensitive subject of child abuse.
 Maynard James Keenan, who wrote the lyrics, has been quite clear in concerts about his dislike for his stepfather.

-Before a live performance of "Prison Sex" on November 29, 1996, in Montreal, Quebec, Keenan stated:

-"This song is about recognizing, identifying, the cycle of abuse within yourself.
-That's the first step of the process: realization; identifying.
-The next step is to work through it.
-But, this song is about the first step in the process, which is recognizing."